Hi, I’m Alice…

 the helplessness of witnessing pain I cannot mend.

-They walk with me - reminders of why gentleness, beauty, and community are necessary.
+They walk with me - reminders of why fierce stewardship of gentleness, beauty, and community are necessary.

 Everyday Uprisings